getgud-io/getgud-docs/1-Integrations/cpp-build-instructions.md

 ## Build for Unity

-<b>Windows</b>: If you are planning to use Getgud SDK Windows follow our [Windows Build](https://github.com/getgud-io/getgud-docs/blob/main/1-Integrations/cpp-build-instructions.md#build-for-windows) instructions.
+<b>Windows</b>: If you are planning to use Getgud SDK on Windows follow our [Windows Build](https://github.com/getgud-io/getgud-docs/blob/main/1-Integrations/cpp-build-instructions.md#build-for-windows) instructions.

 <b>Linux</b>: If you are planning to use Getgud SDK on Linux: